AI’s Promise Is Clear, But Business Impact Remains the Real Test

 Excitement Meets Early Skepticism

-Bahl compared the current moment in AI to the early days of digital transformation.
-Companies experimented aggressively, deployed dozens of tools, but struggled to prove outcomes.
-AI is following the same curve only much faster.
+I likened the current state of AI to the early days of digital transformation.
+Companies experimented aggressively, deploying dozens of tools, but struggled to prove their effectiveness.
+AI is following the same curve, only much faster.

 The 10% Rule: Where Impact Lies

-One of Bahl’s most striking points was the “10% rule.”
 Most large enterprises can easily list 60 to 70 potential AI use cases.
-Yet only six or seven of them around 10% are capable of delivering transformational business impact, such as raising EBITDA by 5% or more.
+Yet only six or seven of them, around 10% are capable of delivering transformational business impact, such as raising EBITDA by 5% or more.

-The rest?
-Useful tools, good for saving time or improving workflows, but unlikely to move the financial needle.
-“It’s tempting to pursue the 90%,” Bahl warned.
-“But unless we bet on the tougher, high-impact use cases, we won’t see the business impact that boards and investors are expecting.”
+The rest are valuable tools, suitable for saving time or improving workflows, but are unlikely to have a significant impact on the financial bottom line.
+It is tempting to pursue the 90%, but unless we bet on the more challenging, high-impact use cases, we will not achieve the business impact that boards and investors expect.

 Where AI Is Showing Promise